ThatPerson/Dynamix/README.md

 $$ Y^{m'}_{l} (r') = \sum_{m=-l}{l} [D_{m'm}^{(l)}(R)]^* Y_{l}^{m}(r) $$

 The initial orientation of the X, Y, Z axis has Z aligned along CA-CA, with the CA-N positive relative to CA-C. X is roughly parallel to the C-O bond (C->O positive) and Y is perpendicular to X and Z such that the standard X, Y, Z convention is retained (eg $Y = Z \times X$).
 These variable models are generally termed `VGAF`, `VGAFT`, `VEGAF`, `VEGAFT`.

+Passing the 'ULTRAFAST = 1' will add an additional model free order parameter, S$^2_{uf}$ on an ultrafast timescale.
+This will also shift the other timescales up to microseconds.
+These models are typically termed with a preliminary `U`, eg `UDEMF`.
+Passing 'MICROSECOND = 1' will shift the timescales up to microseconds, which is useful for fitting eg NERRD data.
+The model `UVGAFT` would therefore be a variable orientation, variable temperature, 6D GAF model fitting slow motions on the order of $\mu$s, fast on the order of ns, and an ultrafast parameter which can be interpreted as picoseconds or faster.

 For each model, Dynamix will attempt to optimize the model parameters to best fit the data provided.
 This is done by performing a simulated annealing and Nelder-Mead simplex optimization.
 Two steps of optimization are used, as from experience these fit better on different scales.
 Simulated annealing is used to identify the region near to the global minima.
 Parameters relating to this annealing will be outlined later.
 This annealing process is by default optimized to be rather coarse.
 Once this has found a minimum, Dynamix will then perform iterations of Nelder-Mead fitting in order to locate the true minimum near to this.
 Each optimum is output into a `residue_N.dat` file.
 Once complete, it will perform back calculations for each relaxation data point, outputting these into `backcalc_N.dat` files.
 If one of the GAF modes is used, it will calculate effective S$^{2}_{\text{NH}}$ order parameters and output these into `gaf.dat`.